 Step 1: High-Risk Factors mandating radiography:

 If yes, the patient is at risk for cervical injury, if no, proceed to step two.

 Step 2: Low-Risk factors indicate a safe assessment of a range of motion:

 If no low-risk factors present, radiography indicated, otherwise proceed to step three.

-Step 3: Is patient able to actively rotate neck 45 degrees to left and right?
+Step 3: Is the patient able to actively rotate neck 45 degrees to left and right?